 - If a family member dies

-Person who has the National Health Insurance System only need to pay 30% (10% for 70 years old or older, 20% for dependants) of the total medical fees.
+The person who has the National Health Insurance System only need to pay a certain percentage of the total medical fees;

-If you are for staying in Japan less than one year, you don’t have to buy the National Insurance, however, it is strongly recommended to have some form of health insurance, as the medical fee is expensive.
+If you are for staying in Japan less than one year, you don’t have to buy the National Insurance.
+However, it is strongly recommended that you have some form of health insurance as the medical fee is expensive.

-Also, remember that the Public Health Insurance does not cover any kind of medical fees, for example, hospitalization in a private room in a hospital, cosmetic surgery including dental treatments, and abortions.
+Also, remember that the Public Health Insurance does not cover these kinds of medical fees, including hospitalization in a private room in a hospital, cosmetic surgery, dental beauty treatments, and abortions.

 For detailed information, these web pages are helpful